Is Rovinj Worth Visiting?

 Want to learn about local food and wine during your Rovinj stay?
 Book a highly-rated food and wine experience!

-Church of Saint Euphemia in Rovinj, Croatia
+Church of St. Euphemia in Rovinj, Croatia

 Interests